resource-watch/slate/source/includes/api/_subscriptions.md

 | -- area           | Id of area object                                                               | Text (ObjectId)

-> To create a Subscription, you have to do a POST with the following body:
+> To create a Subscription, you have to do a POST request with the following body:

 ```shell
 curl -X POST https://api.resourcewatch.org/v1/subscriptions \